 Faculties at the University of Klagenfurt

-The Faculty of Humanities & Education was established in 1993 and is very well established and connected in the international arena.
+The Faculty of Arts, Humanities & Education was established in 1993 and is very well established and connected in the international arena.
 The departments cover a heterogeneous spectrum of basic disciplines in the human sciences.

 The Faculty of Management, Economics & Law has always considered itself an interdisciplinary faculty.
 Teaching staff and researchers in eight departments collaborate across disciplines in order to think beyond business and borders, as the faculty’s guiding principles states.

 The Faculty of Technical Sciences was founded in 2007.
 Nine departments offer students exceptional supervision conditions.
 Practical research and basic research complement each other.